The Evolution of Publishing: From Ink to E-Ink

 The Dawn of the Printing Press

 The history of publishing is a testament to human ingenuity.
 From the invention of the printing press by Johannes Gutenberg in the mid-15th century to the rise of sophisticated e-ink technology, the way we consume stories has fundamentally changed.
 Gutenberg's invention democratized knowledge, taking it out of the hands of the elite and making it accessible to the masses.
 The ability to mass-produce texts was the first true revolution in publishing.
+Before Gutenberg, books were painstakingly copied by hand, primarily by monks and scribes in monasteries.
+A single Bible could take years to produce and cost the equivalent of a modest home.
+The printing press reduced this cost by over 99% and compressed production time from years to weeks.

 The Industrial Era and Mass Market Paperbacks